meteor/tutorial-tools/docs/tutorial-step-diff-compiler.md

 <h1>Git patch compiler for generating code snippets</h1>

-To generate code snippet metadate from a Git repository, use the `mdg:tutorial-step-diff-compiler` package.
+To generate code snippet metadata from a Git repository, use the `mdg:tutorial-step-diff-compiler` package.

 ```sh
 meteor add mdg:tutorial-step-diff-compiler